0xAAAAAA/youtube-playlist-downloader/README.md

 # Youtube Playlist Downloader

-## Download your Youtube playlist to mp3 with ease
+## Download and convert your Youtube playlist to mp3 with ease

 ### How to use:
 1) Install dependencies